rebeccaskinner/rebeccaskinner.github.io/posts/2018-05-09-python-and-nix.md

 categories: ["python", "nix"]
 tags: ["python", "nix", "practice"]
 date: "2018-05-09"
+summary: "Learn how to use nixpkgs as a replacement for python virtual environmets"
 description: "
 Package management in python is a problem with several competing solutions.
 Do you use virtual environments? pip? poetry?
 Each approach comes with their own